Date Posted: 2017-07-05

 good observation skills including patience, persistence and attention to detail;

 a previous experience using handheld data loggers in the field (e.g., field computer/psion and video camera);

 a previous experience with behavioral data scoring softwares (particularly The Observer XT by Noldus);

-a previous experience with social network analyses;
+a previous experience with (or at least an interest in) phylogenetic analyses;

 a previous experience traveling and living in foreign countries and cultures;

 fluency in English.